 The Service also continued to promote the general awareness with consumers through the development of our programme of No Cold Calling Zones.
-The Service successfully consulted and implemented on the extension and consolidation of a number of No Cold Calling Zones.
-There are, now a total of 34 such zones now implemented in Newcastle which cover some 81,181 households.
-Fifteen of our wards: Parklands, Walkergate, Benwell & Scotswood, Kenton, North Jesmond, South Jesmond, Chapel, Dene and South Gosforth, Blakelaw, West Fenham, Byker, Castle, Fawdon & West Gosforth, Kingston Park South and Newbiggin Hall and Gosforth are now completely covered by
+There are, now a total of 33 such zones now implemented in Newcastle which cover some 84,799 households.
+Fifteen of our wards: Parklands, Walkergate, Benwell & Scotswood, Kenton, North Jesmond, South Jesmond, Chapel, Dene and South Gosforth, Blakelaw, West Fenham, Byker, Castle, Fawdon & West Gosforth, Kingston Park South and Newbiggin Hall and Gosforth are now completely covered by No Cold Calling Zones.

-No Cold Calling Zones. d) Counterfeit Products
+d) Counterfeit Products